Maddix/AShip/README.md

   // Create the layerController, which manages canvases
 	var layerController = easy.base.getLayerController({
-			container:"container", // place all the layers into a div called 'container' width:1080, // 720
+			container:"container", // Place all the layers into a div called 'container' width:1080, // 720
 			height:720, // 640
 	});